 Key Aspects of Supervised Learning

-• Common Algorithms: Examples include linear regression, logistic regression, support vector machines (SVMs), and neural networks.
+- Common Algorithms: Linear regression, logistic regression, support vector machines (SVMs), and neural networks.

 The Key Components of Supervised Learning

-2. Model: The algorithm or approach used to learn from the training data.
-Popular models include decision trees, k-nearest neighbors (KNN), and deep learning networks.
+- Model: This is an algorithm or set of rules applied in this technique for learning from the training data.
+Some of the most commonly applied models are decision trees, k-nearest neighbors (KNN), and deep learning networks.

-4. Optimization Algorithm: This algorithm adjusts the model’s parameters to minimize the loss function.
+- Optimization Algorithm: This algorithm finds the best values for the model’s parameters that minimize the loss function.
 Examples include gradient descent and its variants.

 Applications of Supervised Learning

-• Email Spam Detection: Classifying emails as spam or not spam based on their content.
+- E-mail Spam Detection: Whether an e-mail should be classified as spam or not spam based on its content.

-• Image Classification: Identifying objects or scenes within images.
+- Image Classification: What objects or scenes are contained within images.

-• Predictive Maintenance: Forecasting equipment failures before they occur based on historical data.
+- Predictive Maintenance: Forecasting equipment failures before they happen based on historical data.

 Also Read: The Role of Machine Learning in Autonomous Vehicles: What You Need to Know?